-They provide the visibility of the codebase health
+- They provide visibility of the codebase health.

 We use the practice of adding a step in our CI/CD pipeline to measure the code health status.
 As soon as your code health deteriorates, you can notice it and take measures asap.